jliclaire/MERN_Vivify_Roofing/README.md

 ### ERDs

-The application is seperate to the Vivify’s database, meaning we had to populate leads from  structure itself in MongoDB rather than SQL database.

-There was some preferences to choosing MongoDB documenting services, given it will be easier to alter the Schema during the testing phase with the clients (Vivify)
+The application is seperate to the Vivify’s database, and we preferences using MongoDB documenting services, that is easier to alter the Schema during the testing phase with the clients (Vivify)

 <img src="./docs/database.png">